ChristianParnell/Orbit_Website/README.md

 **14/03**-> Worked on some of the internal pages, giving about, contact and achivments content fulled.
 I worked on the gallery getting it organised better, and added 10 videos and 10 pictues.
 I had to compress them all to be under 100mg as git doesn't upload over 100mg.
 I got my Pages Js to cast a front cover of each video and loads that, the render stills where fine.

+**FeedBack: 19/03** -> Sub Websites eg, About, Contact, Gallery are not consistanct with the design theme.
+Controld the header